-I had the pleasure of attending the National Homebrewer’s Conference held in Grand Rapids, Michigan (in 2014).
+I had the pleasure of attending the National Homebrewer’s Conference held in Grand Rapids, Michigan.
 If you didn’t have the chance to go, or even if you did, the AHA will be providing recordings of every seminar held at this year’s NHC.
 In fact you can pick up recordings going back to 2012’s conference.
 This is a member’s only benefit.
 If you’re not a member of the AHA, I think you should consider joining.
 Access to conference materials is only one of many benefits.
 Join now – Check out the benefits.

 One of the sessions I attended was Tom Schmidlin’s “Draft System Design and Maintenance”.
 Having built several kegerators over the years, clarification – several iterations of the same kegerator, I feel like a know a fair bit about putting together a system.
 Many things were re-affirmations of lessons I’ve learned.
 I did pick up a few new tips.
 Thank you to Tom Schmidlin for putting on this great presentation!